DePaul University Libraries > About > Policies > Collection Development > Journal and Database Cancellations

 • Supporting efforts by professional associations and other groups to identify sustainable and affordable ways to distribute scholarly information.

-• Being sure to read a publisher’s copyright release before you sign it (you may find that you cannot offer online or print access to your own articles without prior permission.)
-Most publishers will allow you to place a pre-published article in your institutional repository—DePaul’s is Digital Commons@DePaul—and it is readily discoverable by researchers using Google Scholar and other popular search engines.
+• Carefully reading a publisher’s copyright release before you sign it - you may find that you cannot offer online or print access to your own articles without prior permission.
+Most publishers will allow you to place a pre-published article in Digital Commons, where it will be discoverable by researchers using Google Scholar and other popular search engines.

 Ask a Librarian